nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 If you answered **yes** to all of these questions, then considering licensing your work as open-source is probably still one of the best ways to protect your work and make sure that it has an impact on the rest of the world.
 Just think of it this way: if all of the software around you today was not open source, would you still be able to work as you do?
 Don't you owe it to the community to share your work?

-### MIT and GPL
+### MIT vs GPL
 One of the common misconceptions about licensing your project with GPL is that it will prevent corporations from taking your idea and using it to make money - all without giving you any cut of the profits.
 This is patently untrue.
 If someone wants to steal your code and break the law, they will.
-If this is your biggest concern, then stop reading right now.
-Open source is not for you.
+If a corporation wants your GPL library, they can isolate it from the rest of their system and reveal nothing of their proprietary code.
+If this is your biggest concern, then stop, go back to the beginning of this tutorial and start from the beginning.

-GPL and MIT both allow anyone to use the code published.
-The biggest issue is what happens when
+The biggest issue is what happens when you include GPL-licensed code in your project, because GPL is very strict and can actually force you to reveal your code.
+Contrary to popular belief,

 GPL compatibility